 And when you need coffee, download Dunkin Donuts or Starbucks to pay for your purchase and earn rewards.

-For music, many students recommend Spotify and Pandora.
+For music, many students recommend Apple Music (gives a student discount), Spotify and Pandora.

 Money, Finances & Getting Around